daaanny90/podsnap/README.md

  This project is a platform that allows users to easily search for their favorite podcast shows and listen to a concise 5-minute version of any episode, both in audio and written form, with just one click.

+ It has also a search page where the user can look for a show and can get the feed RSS Url to copy and paste into PodSnap.

 ## Technical Documentation

 ### Architecture